gucoelho/alto-micro-react/README.md

 ## Summary

-Project started with Vite, tested with Vitest + @testing-library and styled with TalwindCSS
+Project started with Vite, tested with Vitest + @testing-library and styled with TailwindCSS

 ## Requirements